coralogix/coralogix-aws-shipper/README.md

 ## Troubleshooting

+**Parameter max value**
+If you tried to deploy the integration and got this error `length is greater than 4094`, then you can upload the value of the parameter to an S3 bucket as txt and pass the file URL as the parameter value ( this option is available for `KafkaTopic` and `CloudWatchLogGroupName` parameters).

 **Timeout errors**

 If you see “Task timed out after”, you need to increase the Lambda Timeout value.
 You can do this from the AWS Lambda function settings under **Configuration** > **General Configuration**.